Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README.md

 ### Scenario

 You expose a Web API and you want to protect it so that only authenticated users can access it.
 You want to enable authenticated users with both work and school accounts or Microsoft personal accounts (formerly live account) to use your Web API.
-You want to protect the access token from being replayed by enabling **Proof of possession tokens**
+You want to protect the access token from being replayed by enabling [Proof of possession tokens](https://tools.ietf.org/html/draft-ietf-oauth-signed-http-request-03#page-9)

 ### Overview

-This sample presents a Web API running on ASP.NET Core 2.2, protected by Azure AD OAuth Bearer Authentication.
-The Web API is exercised by a .NET Desktop WPF application.
+This sample presents a Web API running on ASP.NET Core, protected by Azure AD Proof of Possession (PoP) Authentication.
+The Web API is exercised by a .NET Desktop Console application.
 The .Net application uses the Active Directory Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
 The access token is sent to the ASP.NET Core Web API, which authenticates the user using the ASP.NET JWT Bearer Authentication middleware.

 ![Topology](./ReadmeFiles/topology.png)